Overview

 Proposals will be reviewed by external reviewers chosen in consultation with CSWEP leadership.
 Proposals will be reviewed and award decisions will be made on a rolling basis; applicants are encouraged to submit proposals earlier rather than later.

-Funded investigators and research teams will become members of the CSWEP-SSRC Women in Economics Research Consortium.
+Funded investigators and research teams will become members of the CSWEP-SSRC Women in Economics and Mathematics Research Consortium.
 CSWEP and SSRC will work with consortium members to ensure the widespread dissemination of findings to university, disciplinary, and departmental leaders.
 Consortium members will be expected to present preliminary findings at an in-person convening of university leaders from the SSRC’s College and University Fund for the Social Sciences, tentatively scheduled to be held in the fall of 2024.
-Consortium members will also be invited to participate in CSWEP panels organized at AEA conferences, and to contribute to other communication and dissemination initiatives.
+Consortium members will also be invited to participate in CSWEP panels organized at AEA conferences, and to contribute to other communication and dissemination initiatives organized by SSRC.

 Menu